RV AC Generator Maintenance Tips

-It's important to keep the AC generator well maintained, for optimum performance.
+It's important to keep the AC generator in your RV or auto well maintained, for optimum performance.
 Maintenance procedures and time intervals vary from manufacturer to manufacturer.
 Make sure to refer to the owner's manual for your particular generator and follow the recommended procedures carefully.

 Without a fully-charged battery and clean, tight electrical connections, starting the generator will be difficult or impossible.
 The battery electrolyte level should be checked regularly and the cable terminals and battery posts cleaned at least on a yearly basis.